hzeller/gcode-multi-shell-extrude/README.md

              -f <feed-rate>    : maximum, in mm/s
-             -T <layer-time>   : min time per layer; dynamically influences -f -p <pitch>        : how many mm height a full screw-turn takes
+             -T <layer-time>   : min time per layer; dynamically influences -f -p <pitch>        : how many mm height a full screw-turn takes -L <x,y>          : x/y size limit of your printbed.
+             -o <dx,dy>        : dx/dy offset per print.
+Clearance needed from hotend-tip to left and front essentially.

 GCode-output is on stdout.

+Make sure to give the machine limits of your particular machine with the `-L` and `-o` option to get the most screws on your bed.

 Each shell is extruded separately in a single spiral ('vase'-like) run, so that there is no seam between layers.
 Multiple shells can be printed on the same bed: